Lowen-Lab/BarcodeID/README.md

 * In this case, the script will automatically detect if sequence files are compressed (.tar, .tar.gz, or .gz), unzip them in parallel if necessary, then predict forward and reverse sequence pairs from any detectible sequence files (.fastq or .fq).
    * If the script is unable to predict the forward and reverse sequence file extensions (e.g. *"_R1.fastq"* and *"_R2.fastq"*), the script will ask the user to input them manually in the "User defined variables" section at the top of the script.
 * BarcodeID will then predict the barcoded sites within the amplicon library after the user indicates the number of barcodes that they expect to find in their library, using either a random or user-supplied sample.
 If the user verifies the prediction is correct through a text prompt, BarcodeID will immediately perform analysis on all remaining samples.
-   * In the event that BarcodeID is unable to detect the correct number of barcodes, or if the user indicates that they are incorrect based on their expectation, a file containing the predicted values will be generated called *"amplicon_info.auto.txt"*, which the user can use as a template to correct the error.
+   * In the event that BarcodeID is unable to detect the correct number of barcodes, or if the user indicates that the prediction doesn't match their expectation, a file containing the predicted values will be generated called *"amplicon_info.auto.txt"*, which the user can use as a template to correct the error.

 # How to install the dependencies of this script